anhvlt-2k6/hello-genai-on-win/README.md

 ## Requirements

 - Windows 11 (recommended 23H2 and later).
-Windows 10 is still usable, but may experience lagging or InterNet disconnection while using.
+Windows 10 and Windows 11 21H2/22H2 is still usable, but may experience lagging or InterNet disconnection while using.
 - WSL2.
 Make sure you have updated to the latest version and set `wsl --set-default-version 2` as default.
   - If you don't know what WSL is, you can try [install with this guide](https://learn.microsoft.com/en-us/windows/wsl/install) and this [Getting Started Guide](https://youtu.be/_fntjriRe48?si=VexhJm6bb44m3CbF)
 - Make sure Docker operates on WSL2 with [GPU support](https://docs.docker.com/desktop/features/gpu/).